How to Buy Bitcoin in Canada

 How can I fund my account?

-Your Netcoins account can be funded with a cryptocurrency deposit, Interac e-Transfer, online bill payment, or a bank wire transfer.
-There are no funding fees imposed by us.
+Your Netcoins account can be funded with a bitcoin deposit, Interac e-Transfer, or a bank wire transfer.

 Once you have funds in your Netcoins account, you’ll find that it’s super easy to buy bitcoin in Canada.

-Can I send my crypto to an external wallet?
+Can I send my bitcoin to an external wallet?

 Yes, you can either keep a crypto balance within your Netcoins account or withdraw it into your own external wallet.
 While FIAT withdrawals are free, there is a small withdrawal fee associated with crypto withdrawals.